turian/audio-discrimination-crowdsource/README.md

 # Deploy

-To deploy the app to the FLY platform
+To deploy the app to the FLY platform.
   `fly deploy`

-This command will use the Fly builder to build the Docker image , push it to the container registery and use it to deploy your application.
+Open App in browser

-This will open the app in browser with it's host name `fly open`
+  `fly open`